Among the Sleep: Plot

-Later that night, Teddy is taken away from David by an unseen force.
-David goes after it and finds Teddy inside a washing machine.
-He unplugs it and takes him out.
-Teddy realizes that something is not right and that they must find Zoey.
-Along the way, they encounter a shadowy figure called Harald.
-The search leads them to discover a slide that takes them to a small playhouse within a cavern that is presumably under the house, and the door found inside it leads them into a journey through several surreal environments, consisting of an underground playground, a dilapidated mansion that has merged with a marshy forest, and a bizarre series of corridors created by hundreds of closets.
-Teddy instructs David to find four memories he shared with Zoey that will lead them to her.
-The memories take the forms of four objects: Her pendant from her necklace shown at the start of the game, the music box she plays to put him to sleep at night, the storybook, and the pink elephant.
-Throughout the search, David is pursued by a large, feminine, troll-like monster named Hydra and a creature with glowing white eyes named Heap, who has a coat as a body like the ones in David's closet earlier.
+Later that night, Teddy is taken away from the toddler by an unseen force.
+The toddler goes after it and finds Teddy inside a washing machine.
+They unplug it and take him out.
+Teddy realizes that something is not right and that they must find the toddler's mother.
+Along the way, they encounter a shadowy figure.
+The search leads them to discover a slide that takes them to a small playhouse within the void, and the door found inside leads them into a journey through several surreal environments, consisting of an underground playground, a dilapidated mansion that has merged with a marshy forest, and a bizarre series of corridors created by hundreds of closets.
+Teddy instructs the toddler to find four memories they shared with their mother that will lead them to her.
+The memories take the form of four objects: The mother's pendant from her necklace shown at the start of the game, the music box she plays to put the toddler to sleep at night, the storybook, and the pink elephant.
+Throughout the search, the player is pursued by a large, feminine, troll-like monster and a creature with glowing white eyes, who has a coat as a body like the ones in the toddler's closet earlier.